 Her educational background includes a bachelor's degree in instrumental music education where she also studied saxophone and flute, classical and jazz, theater, and radio and TV broadcasting.
-She also participated in the college choir, stage plays, and musicals.
-After a brief period with the Acadiana Symphony Orchestra on flute, Joyce moved from Louisiana to Texas where her career shifted to corporate America; however, she returned with sheer determination over ten years ago with her first album, "Sweet Dreams", and has since released several more projects, including the latest jazz album.
-"Many Colors", "It's Christmas Time", and other singles releases like "Solace", "Cherish", and "Sax-O-Phunk".
+She participated in the college choir, stage plays, and musicals.
+After a brief period with the Acadiana Symphony Orchestra on flute, Joyce moved from Louisiana to Texas where her career shifted to corporate America; however, she returned to her "first love" with sheer determination over ten years ago with her first album, "Sweet Dreams", and has since released several more projects, including the latest jazz album, "Many Colors", "It's Christmas Time", and other singles releases like "Solace", "Cherish", and "Sax-O-Phunk".

-She has graced the stage of many music festivals, concert venues, and corporate shows in the United States, but radio stations are playing her music all over the world.
-They have honored her with awards and special recognition such as the GHP Radio Music Award, Sound Fusion Radio Song of the Week, Ssassy Radio Top 20, Radio Indie Alliance Top 20, Number one on The Radio Indie International Network chart, and Radio Indie Artist of the Week, along with several special features in other media formats like The Jazz Oasis, Coffee Talk Jazz, Jazzy100 and Amazing Smooth and Jazz Radio.
+She has graced the stage of many music festivals, concerts, and corporate shows in the United States, but radio stations are playing her music all over the world.
+They have honored her with awards and special recognition such as the GHP Radio Music Award, Sound Fusion Radio Song of the Week, Lsassy Radio Top 20, Radio Indie Alliance Top 20, number one of The Radio Indie Internationa Network chart, and Radio Indie Artist of the Week, along with several special features in other media formats like The Jazz Oasis, Coffee Talk Jazz, Jazz100, and Amazing Smooth and Jazz Radio.

-When Joyce is not performing, she is hard at work on her next project, collaborating with other independent artists or co-hosting on GHP Radio, "The Indie Live Spot".
+When Joyce is not performing or writing/composing music, she is hard at work recording her next project, collaborating with other independent artists or co-hosting on the GHP Radio, "The Indie Live Spot".